garth-c/python_forecasting/README.md

 ---------------------------------------------------------------------------------

-## The roadmap for this demo is below
+## The process roadmap for this demo is below
 - set up the computing environement in Pycharm
 - read in the source data file
 - prepare the source data for processing